-While it might not seem like passing out worksheets in a single classroom is an unusually large amount of paper to use, once you start taking factors like the number of classrooms in the school, the days in the school year, and the overall number of schools in the US into consideration, the numbers on paper use in education quickly start to stack up.
+While it might not seem like passing out worksheets in a single classroom is an unusually large amount of paper to use, once you start considering additional factors the numbers begin to quickly stack up.

 Learn more in this video or the transcription below about statistics on paper use in schools, the calculated costs of that paper consumption, and how to reduce paper use in schools with the help of scanning and digital education records.

 Schools do not only use paper for handing out worksheets at the end of the day.
 While this might contribute to most consumption, it’s also important to consider paper use from the larger picture.